rayalan/binary-adages/content/pages/profile-interview-answers.md

 Since the punchcard and mainframe, there has been a search for an easier way for humans to describe what work they want done in a way that the computer will do it.
 After all, software development is similar to blacksmithing -- people want horseshoes for reliable transportation and metal hoes to produce food and swords to defend themselves.
 But when there are better ways to achieve those ends -- cars or tractors or tanks -- blacksmithing as an industry goes away.

 Yet so far, the complexity of computer software has increased right alongside the enhancements.
 Yes, compilers are better, but applications are often hundreds of megabytes or gigabytes.
-Yes, computers are more powerful, but now we're capable of generating gigabytes of data.
+Yes, computers are more powerful, but now we're capable of generating terabytes of data.
 Yes, the internet allows unparalleled interaction and connectivity, but it also introduces a whole new set of threat vectors for data to be compromised.

 My guess is that this trend will continue -- tools making work easier, but complexity increasing alongside.